Estimated reading time: 7 minutes

 Avoid turning this squat variation into a ballerina plie squat.
 Your weight should be evenly distributed through your entire foot with an emphasis on your heels NOT your toes.
 Focus on rooting or pushing your feet down into the floor as you ascend to start position.

 The problem with holding the kettlebell too far from the chest is twofold.
 First, it creates a forward leaning position, thereby distributing your weight over your toes, not your heels.
 Balance is also somewhat lost with the kettlebell too far in front.
 Second, your biceps, forearms, core and shoulders are forced to work harder than necessary to maintain balance, proper foot position and placement.
 You also limit the max loads you can lift.
-Note: Remember to secure a solid rack position with the KB cradled in front of your chest with the elbows driving inward for added support.
+Note: Remember to secure a solid rack position with the kettlebell cradled in front of your chest with the elbows driving inward for added support.

 While the goal of the goblet is to hit bottom or rather close to it, meaning the hips track lower than parallel, this depth may be contraindicated for individuals with tight hips that cause a posterior pelvic tilt or “butt wink.”
 Butt wink occurs when the lumbar spine rounds or tucks under causing undue stress.
 According to The PTDC-Online Training Academy, ” If the demands exceed the ability of the ligaments to manage, you have a very unhappy SI joint.”